ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 Contrary to what might seem intuitive, invoking get methods from other contracts is impossible on-chain.
 This limitation stems primarily from the nature of blockchain technology and the need for consensus.

-First, acquiring data from another ShardChain may introduce significant latency.
-Such delays could disrupt the contract execution flow, as blockchain operations are designed to execute in a deterministic and timely manner.
+Firstly, acquiring data from another shardchain may require time.
+Such latency could easily disrupt contract execution flow, as blockchain operations are expected to execute in a deterministic and timely manner.

 Second, achieving consensus among validators would be problematic.
 Validators would also need to invoke the same get method to verify a transaction's correctness.
 However, if the state of the target contract changes between these multiple invocations, validators could end up with differing versions of the transaction result.